 Human Rights and Health are intrinsically linked.
 Health policies and practice can impact positively or negatively on rights and in turn human rights infringements and enhancements can influence health.
-Increasingly human rights based approaches are being used to strengthen public health policies and programs and as a powerful tool to advocate for the action on the social determinants of health.
+Increasingly human rights based approaches are being used to strengthen public health policies and programmes and as a powerful tool to advocate for the action on the social determinants of health.

-- 1.0 The public health professional shall know and understand: - 1.1 The key human rights concepts and the UN treaty system. - 1.2 The relationship between health and human rights. - 1.3 How social, economic, political and cultural factors may affect an individual's or community's right to health services (e.g. availability, accessibility, affordability, and quality). - 1.4 The rationale for using human rights based approaches to health. - 1.5 The relevance of human rights to global public health.
+1.1 The key human rights concepts and the UN treaty system.

+1.2 The relationship between health and human rights.

+1.3 How social, economic, political and cultural factors may affect an individual's or community's right to health services (e.g. availability, accessibility, affordability, and quality).

+1.4 The rationale for using human rights based approaches to health.

+1.5 The relevance of human rights to global public health.